tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/app.md

 - name (required): Name of the app.
 - item_name (required): Name of the records within the app.
 - description (optional): Description of the app.
 - fields (optional): An array of fields to create with the app.
-See the [field documentation](/docs/api/resource/field) for more information.
+See the [field documentation](/docs/api/resource/field/overview) for more information.
 The provided fields will be created with the same order as provided in the array.
 - icon (optional): Icon of the app.
-See the [icon documentation](/docs/api/resource/icon) (coming soon) for more information.
+See the [icon documentation](/docs/api/resource/icon) for more information.
 - item_icon (optional): Icon of the records within the app.
-See the [icon documentation](/docs/api/resource/icon) (coming soon) for more information.
+See the [icon documentation](/docs/api/resource/icon) for more information.

 Here is an example request body for creating a contacts app within a workspace with ID 1.
 The app contains a `single_text` field "Name", and a `multi_text` field "Notes"